Getting the vaccine

 - Personal support workers (PSWs) and nurses providing home and community care services or supports in congregate or community settings

 - COVID-19 assessment centres

-- COVID-19 vaccine clinics
+- COVID-19 vaccine clinics and mobile immunization teams

 - Mobile testing teams